npm-pub-2025/local-publish/README.md

 After publishing:
 - Check your package on [npmjs.com](https://www.npmjs.com/)
 - Verify your dist tags and version history
-- Confirm the GitHub release draft looks correct
+- Confirm the GitHub release draft looks correct, and publish it

 ## Tips for Secure Local Publishing